DanielTWScott/lifepy/README.md

 View the notebook with Jupyter Lab.

 ## Acknowledgments
-- I would like to acknowledge John Horton Conway, inventor of the Game of Life
+- I would like to acknowledge John Horton Conway, inventor of the Game of Life, as well as Bill Gosper, discoverer of the gun bearing his name